mazum01/Hexapod_v2.0/docs/PROJECT_SPEC.md

 - Motion enable gate: commands to servos are suppressed unless enabled.
 - Soft limits: joint angle bounds from config; rate limits on commanded steps. [impl]
+- Joint workspace (collision layer 1): when `safety.collision` is enabled, effective joint commands are required to stay within the configured `joint_limits.<LEG>.<coxa|femur|tibia>.{min_deg,max_deg}` workspace.
+Attempts to command a joint outside this workspace are treated as a collision and trigger the STAND+DISABLE sequence (E40/E90 with `LOCKOUT_CAUSE_COLLISION`). [impl]
-- Leg/body collision detection: kinematic check against body footprint/keep‑out; on violation → lockout and require re‑enable. [impl]
+- Leg/body collision detection: kinematic check against body footprint/keep‑out; on violation → STAND+DISABLE and require re‑enable. [impl]
+  - Keep-out model (Phase 1): simple foot-to-foot minimum clearance in the X/Z plane, evaluated on the BODY-frame FK foot positions.
+When `safety.collision` is enabled, the controller checks a fixed set of leg pairs each tick:
+    - Same-side adjacent pairs: LF–LM, LM–LR, RF–RM, RM–RR
+    - Opposite-side facing pairs: LF–RF, LM–RM, LR–RR
-  - Keep-out model (Phase 1): simple foot-to-foot minimum clearance in the X/Z plane.
-If any pair of feet are closer than `safety.clearance_mm`, trigger a lockout (E40 COLLISION).
-Configurable at runtime via `SAFETY CLEARANCE <mm>` and persisted to `/config.txt`.
+    If any checked pair is closer in X/Z than `safety.clearance_mm`, a collision lockout (E40 COLLISION with `LOCKOUT_CAUSE_COLLISION`) is triggered via the STAND+DISABLE path.
+Clearance is configurable at runtime via `SAFETY CLEARANCE <mm>` and persisted to `/config.txt` as `safety.clearance_mm`.
 - E‑stop concept: serial command to DISABLE; clears motion and optionally torque‑off (as supported).

 ## 7. Configuration (SD card)